Pepperoni-Jabroni/ChorusLinks/README.md

    - When strongly powered, a Chorus Link will not be chosen for teleportation when consuming Chorus Fruits.
 This means you can select which Chorus Link is chosen using Redstone.
 - Golden Chorus Fruits do the same across any distance *in the same dimension*
 - Enchanted Golden Chorus Fruit, after being bound (by using/right-clicking on a Chorus Link), will teleport the player to the bounded Chorus Link from any distance  *and across dimensions*.
 If unbounded, they function the same as a Golden Chorus Fruit.
 They get 8 uses until they're fully consumed.
+- As of v1.8.0, Chorus Links will now appear in End City Ships!
+Its the perfect way to get to that floating ship while making use of the local flora!

 ## 📸 Media
 <details>